muratk5n/thirdwave/en/index.md

 manager, like many others in his generation.
 The one time he did something substantial albeit foolish, as with judicial reform, the whole thing blew up in his face.
-He won't go down in history as.. anything really; He'll get the muck out at some point and noone will care.
+He won't go down in history as.. anything really; He'll get the muck out at some point when he does and noone will care.

 ---

 Al Monitor: "Winners, losers emerge after Israel’s Netanyahu suspends judicial overhaul..
-Prime Minister Benjamin Netanyahu, the ultra-Orthodox parties and even the IDF are on the side of the losers now that the judicial overhaul has been postponed
+Prime Minister Benjamin Netanyahu, the ultra-Orthodox parties and even the IDF are on the side of the losers now that the judicial overhaul has been postponed"

 ---